avinal/avinal.github.io/static/content/posts/gsoc/meeting-1.md

 ---
+category: gsoc
+date: 2021-06-04T22:30:00
+description: In this second meeting points over default Makefiles were discussed.
+  Ninja can be used as an alternative for Makefiles.
+image: /images/tech-wallpaper-2.webp
+tags:
+- gsoc
+- fossology
 title: Community Bonding Meeting 1
-date: 2021-06-04 22:30
-tags: [gsoc, fossology]
-category: gsoc
-description: "In this second meeting points over default Makefiles were discussed.
-Ninja can be used as an alternative for Makefiles."
-image: "/images/tech-wallpaper-2.webp"
 ---

 In this second meeting points over default Makefiles were discussed.
 Ninja can be used as an alternative for Makefiles.